 - Kittens love your smell, so maybe always leave a jumper or scarf behind.
 It will comfort the kitten while you are away and remind them of you.

-What can I do to ensure my kitten is safe?
+What can I do to ensure my kitten is safe on its own?

 Most kittens are inquisitive and will want to explore their new home.
-Often they will choose to do this when it is quieter in the home and when you have popped out.
-Unfortunately there are many hazards in the home, some of which are often easily overlooked.
+Often, this will happen when you leave your kitten on its own and it is quieter in the home.
+Unfortunately, there are many hazards in the home, some of which are often easily overlooked.
 Here is a quick guide on how to keep your house safe: